National Wildland Fire Situation Report

 Canada is at National Preparedness Level 5, indicating that there is full commitment of national resources and demand for interagency resources through the Canadian Interagency Forest Fire Center (CIFFC) is extreme.
 Since national availability of resources is limited, international resources are being mobilized.

-Manitoba is at Agency Preparedness Level (APL) 5, Saskatchewan, Ontario and Alberta are at level 4, British Columbia and Yukon are at level 3, Northwest Territories, Newfoundland and Labrador, Nova Scotia and Parks are at level 2, and Quebec, New Brunswick and Prince Edward Island are at level 1.
+Nova Scotia is at Agency Preparedness Level (APL) 5, Manitoba, and New Brunswick are at level 4, Saskatchewan, and Newfoundland and Labrador are at Level 3, and all other agencies at 2 or lower.
 At APL 5, agencies have extreme Fire Danger, anticipate extreme fire Load in the next week, and do not have adequate resources to manage fires.
-At the time of this report, there are domestic and international personnel, aircraft, and fire fighting equipment being mobilized through CIFFC.
-Personnel and aircraft are also being mobilized through compact agreements.
+At the time of this report, there are domestic and international personnel, aircraft, and fire fighting equipment being mobilized through CIFFC and compact agreements.

-The number of fires is average for this time of year, but the area burned to date is significantly more than the 10-year average.
+The number of fires is about average for this time of year, but the area burned to date is significantly more than the 10-year average.
+There were 45 number of fires started by lightning over the last week.

 Weekly Synopsis